finsrud/sane/README.md

 ## License

 These documents are provided under the same open-source terms as the original Series Seed project.
+See [LICENSE](LICENSE) for details.

 ## Credits